 - A lot of minor feature improvements.

-The architectural change dramatically improved the number of opened issues.
+The architectural change (introduced under the name "filters" in release 1.0) has dramatically improved the number of opened issues.
 Issues divide into 5 categories:

 - Community investigations (i.e. Dolby Vision support or updates to newer platforms).